U.S. passport application processing times

 Read about the Secure Flight program, which is designed to enhance air travel security through the use of improved watch list matching.

 Prior to check-in for a flight to the U.S. or a connecting flight through the U.S., the U.S. Department of Homeland Security requires Visa Waiver Program travelers to obtain approval from the Electronic System for Travel Authorization (ESTA).
+For more information, please visit the U.S. Department of Homeland Security's ESTA website.
+ESTA requirements can change, so you may want to check U.S. Department of Homeland Security press releases before you travel.

 Certain countries require that the passenger cabins of aircraft be treated with insecticides.
 For additional information and a list of those countries, please visit the U.S. Department of Transportation's disinsection website.